sguox002/leetcode/leetcode-all.md

 - monotonic stack, to use decreasing or increasing need ask what element is to stay in the stack.
 - recursive stack for syntax parsing.
 - stack is very useful and sometimes is also hard!

+<<-1003	Check If Word Is Valid After Substitutions    		55.6%	Medium
+given a string s, with only 'a','b','c'. check if you can build t by adding "abc" any times.
+equivalent: eliminate "abc" and make it empty. using stack or deque is more convenient since it needs check two chars.
+->>

+<<-1019	Next Greater Node In Linked List    		58.2%	Medium	->>

+<<-1028	Recover a Tree From Preorder Traversal    		70.3%	Hard
+preorder traversal to get the serialization string, with (dashes), number of dashes=depth+value. if only one child, it is the left child. iterative stack: store node and depth.
+When top depth larger than current, pop it. add a - at the end for convenience.
+->>

 <<-1063	Number of Valid Subarrays    		71.7%	Hard
 leftmost element in the subarray <= other elements in the subarray.